 At the outbreak of the First World War in 1914, most of the American artists at Giverny returned home.
 There, many continued to paint in the Impressionist style, translating techniques first explored in France to American scenes.

 John Leslie Breck is widely credited with introducing Impressionism to American audiences.
 After working in Giverny, where he was briefly engaged to Monet’s stepdaughter Blanche, he returned to his native Boston, holding a solo exhibition at the city’s St. Botolph Club in 1890.
 He exhibited again in 1893, prompting a local critic to dub Breck ‘the head of the American Impressionists’.

 Perhaps the most famous American Impressionist, however, is Childe Hassam.
-Though he studied at Paris's Académie Julian, he found it to be ‘the personification of routine’, seeking inspiration, instead, in the city’s bustling streets.
-Our sale features his painting Sunset: Ironbound, Mt.
-Desert, Maine, which shares stylistic similarities to Monet, but depicts a uniquely American view.
+Although he studied at the Académie Julian, he found it to be ‘the personification of routine’, seeking inspiration, instead, in the city’s bustling streets.

 Where did the American Impressionists paint?

 The artists associated with American Impressionism worked across the US, but certain areas became particularly associated with the movement, as Giverny had been in France.
 Hassam, Breck and Sargent, for example, all painted on Ironbound Island, in Maine, which was owned by the Blaney family.
 The Blaneys mixed in prominent circles, and came into contact with a number of the American Impressionists, whom they invited to stay in their island home.